 I am foreseeing the Nigerian retail sector becoming the third most dynamic sector after banking industry and telecommunication in the country.
 In few years time it growth in term of revenue and profit will multiply as the current economic grow continue and the size of the middle class expanded.
-All ready foreign retail companies are rushing to set up shops in Nigeria with first to do that to include, Shoprite, Mega plaza, Spar etc., the numbers of local companies that are modernizing and expanding are increasing in number daily.
-Shoprite the South African giant is planning on opening 700 shops in Nigeria in the near future; already it has presence in five locations three in Lagos, one in each of Abuja and Enugu.
+All ready foreign retail companies are rushing to set up shops in Nigeria with first to do that including such retail giants as, Shoprite, Mega plaza, Spar etc.; the number of local companies that are modernizing and expanding are also increasing in number daily.
+Shoprite, a South African giant, is planning on opening 700 shops in Nigeria in the near future; already it has presence in five locations three in Lagos, one in each of Abuja and Enugu.
 A new shop is to be open in Ilorin in Kwara state in August of this year, while the second shop for Abuja and entry into Kano vast retail market is to come very soon.
 Though, small retail stores still account for substantial number of the retailers in Nigeria, big corporate entities are making inroad.
 The country’s growing pool of young population and higher grow rate is the main magnet for attracting future retail investment into the country, making the potentiality of her economy to become the biggest in the continent more apparent.
 A recent 2011 study, by Jude Uzonwanne for Monitor Company, put the fast growing key industries with diversification benefits as electricity, housing and retail further driving home the potential of the retail industry in the most populous country on the continent.
 One advice for Western multi nationals that are planning to enter into the Nigerian market is that they should study the environment very well, looking at its important peculiarities.
 For example, unlike in typical rich countries of the world there is a serious infrastructural deficiency to the extent that one has to provide for many of his infrastructural needs like power production, water supply, security and access roads in some instances.

-Though most of the big malls are located in Lagos and Abuja other parts of the country that hold great promise for the retail industry includes Kano, Port Harcourt, Kaduna, Enugu and Ibadan.
+Though, most of the big malls are located in Lagos and Abuja other parts of the country that hold great promise for the retail industry includes Kano, Port Harcourt, Kaduna, Enugu and Ibadan.
 Due to the fact that these places have substantial number of middle class families residing in them, and substantial number of other supporting businesses.
-In Kano there is, currently, the construction of Ado Bayero mall going on which, according to it originators, will be the biggest mall in Northern Nigeria including Abuja when completed.
+In Kano there is, currently, construction of Ado Bayero mall going on which, according to it originators, will be the biggest mall in Northern Nigeria including Abuja when completed.
 The mall building is expected to cost over 11 billion Naira when completed, covering the land area of the permanent site of Kano trade fair complex along Zoo road, and with parking space to accommodate thousands of cars.
 Other big malls currently operating in the Kano city include Country Mall, Well Care, Sahad stores, and Jifatu.
 The informal retail market in Nigeria, though, unorganized is very big worth billions of dollars.
-Nigeria is a nation full of people with average to high level of brand recognition and loyalty; because when a Nigerian says he is for Dangote or Nestle he means it and follows his word with action.
+Nigeria is a nation full of people with average to higher level of brand recognition and loyalty.
+As the saying goes, when a Nigerian says he is for Dangote or Nestle he means it and follows his word with action.
 This explains the reason why some retail stores succeeded better than others, people patronize some stores because of the low price of their products, others because of the quality of the product in display.
 While for others it is the location and the structure that housed the store that hook their pockets.
 Sahad stores, an indigenous super market that originated from a small location in Kano decades ago, boast one of the biggest shopping mall in Abuja and Kano making hundreds of millions in annual revenue.
 One of the major attractions of Sahad stores according to shoppers that patronize the store is their lower price compare with other stores.
 But, that should not be surprising taking into consideration the back ground of the owners and the original location from which they started the business, Kano, which is known nation wide for it retail trade and low price products.

 Uzonwanne, Jude (2011), “Investing in Nigeria: A brief Strategy Guide”, Monitor company Group